With the global economy screeching to a halt amid the rapid spread of the coronavirus, how do you plan to keep your ecommerce business profitable?

 Ecommerce store owners are expecting to see sales grow as consumers move online for their shopping needs.

-Over half (52%) of respondents said that they expected to see their ecommerce sales grow as a result of the coronavirus.
+Initially, over half (52%) of survey respondents said that they expected to see their ecommerce sales grow as a result of the coronavirus.
 Despite dropping consumer confidence, it’s very possible that the ecommerce industry could weather the storm fairly unscathed.

 The Need To Be Lean